FineUploader/fine-uploader/readme.md

 if the user agent does not support the File API.
 * `getFile(fileId)` - Returns the `File` object associated with the passed file ID.
 Undefined if the underlying file cannot be found, or if the user agent does not support the File API.
 For more info on the `File` object, please see [the entry in the W3C spec](http://www.w3.org/TR/FileAPI/#dfn-file).
+* `getUuid(fileId)` - Retrieves the UUID associated with a file, given a current session file ID.

 <br/>